Hurricane Roslyn (2022): Preparations, impact, and aftermath

 In anticipation of Roslyn, the government of Mexico issued a hurricane warning for the coast extending from Playa Perula south of Cabo Corrientes, Jalisco, north to Escuinapa Municipality, Sinaloa, and for Las Islas Marias.
 Furthermore, Officials declared a precautionary alert for Jalisco, Colima, Nayarit, and Sinaloa.
 In Jalisco, ports were closed, as were schools and tourist venues in coastal municipalities.
 Several hundred people were evacuated from La Huerta; two shelters were set up in La Huerta along with an additional five in Puerto Vallarta.
 Officials in Nayarit reported that 3,000 people were evacuated from their homes in the municipalities of Santiago Ixcuintla and San Blas.
+Statewide, a total of 8,000 homes were damaged along with 8000 ha of farmland.
+Damages statewide were estimated at Mex$991 million (US$49.7 million).

 Cars were submerged and major damage occurred to roofs and outdoor coverings throughout coastal Nayarit.
 In Tepic, trees were blown down and flooded some streets, and a local highway was blocked after a landslide occurred.
 At least 5,000 houses were damaged.
 Four people were killed, including an 80-year-old man who died when a beam from a roof fell on him, and two women from collapsing buildings.
 Local Civil Protection Chief Adrián Bobadilla, stated that the damage was not significant, quoting "The biggest effect [of the hurricane] was from the waves, on some of the beachside infrastructure [but] we did not have any significant damage".
 Oyster farmers in Santiago Ixcuintla, however, indicated that the losses were total.
 Roslyn brought high waves and heavy rainfall to Puerto Vallarta.
 Around 150,000 people across northern Mexico lost power.
 In Sinaloa, strong winds knocked down electricity wiring, trees, and poles, leaving many without electricity.
 Flash floods and power outages were reported in Puerto Vallarta.
 Governor of Jalisco Enrique Alfaro Ramírez stated that damages from the hurricane were minor.

 Plan DN-III-E, a disaster relief and rescue plan, was activated in the states of Jalisco, Sinaloa, Colima and Nayarit.
-At least MX$70 million have been set aside for the reconstruction of areas in Nayarit.
+Over Mex$70 million (US$3.51 million) allocated by the government of Mexico for reconstruction in Nayarit.
 The Mexican Red Cross provided aid to families.
 The government of Escuinapa sent 5,000 tons, including groceries, pantries to victims of hurricane.